 Advice for making an Italian Herb Garden

-Anyone who was lucky enough to witness the infamous "Chelsea flower show", just weeks ago in the heart of London will have witnessed the unprecedented increase in the use of vegetables in the ornamental garden i.e. pea plants growing, delicately up wrought-iron supports, ornamental pumpkins and squashes sprawling, boldly through flower borders or dainty, yellow coloured lettuce filling gaps amongst other, more favoured flower border plantings.
-Well, in recent years, the vegetable garden and all it's wonderful bounty of shapes, forms and colours has become quite the rage here in Italy!
+Anyone who was lucky enough to witness the infamous "Chelsea flower show", in Spring in the heart of London, will have witnessed the unprecedented increase in the use of vegetables in the ornamental garden i.e. pea plants growing, delicately up wrought-iron supports, ornamental pumpkins and squashes sprawling, boldly through flower borders or dainty, yellow coloured lettuce filling gaps amongst other, more favoured flower border plantings.
+Well, in recent years, the vegetable garden and all its wonderful bounty of shapes, forms and colours has become quite the rage here in Italy!
 I am continually suggesting the substitution of the famous "Formal Italian garden", with its formal box-wood hedging, topiary and elaborate Renaissance sculpture with a more humble, yet equally elegant contender to the title of "Star" of the garden- the "Formal Italian vegetable garden!"

 The bright reds of Costoluti tomatoes or the deep purples of eggplant can offer color and interest in the vegetable garden that can entertain they eye virtually all-year round, especially when combined with potatoes and members of the cabbage family.